Climdyn/qgs/README.md

 #### With pip

-The easiest way to install and run qgs is to use [pip](https://pypi.org/)
+The easiest way to install and run qgs is to use [pip](https://pypi.org/).
+Type in a terminal

     pip install qgs